 E-1 Trader Visa

-There are the key requirements for the E-1 Visa:
+The following are the key requirements for the E-1 Visa

-1. You Must Be National of A Treaty Country
+1. You Must Be a National of a Treaty Country

 The E-1 Trader Visa is only available to people from the countries that the U.S. has a Treaty with.
 Many Western countries are on the list but there are also countries from Africa, Asia and the Middle East on the list.
 A complete list of the countries on the list can be found by clicking here.